 Kristy: My photography style is a blend of fine art photography and documentary photography.
 There are times when I document the natural moments unfolding in front of me and there are times when I need to style and direct to achieve the most beautiful image.
 I prefer to capture and create images that feel organically intimate or organically joyful… That is what I love to see the most and want for my clients!

 Question 2: What is something you want all brides to know about photography/wedding photographers?

 Chris: We work extremely hard.
 It’s not just push a button (the camera does very little for us).
 We have to learn a lot about lighting, depth of field, editing, body shapes and sizes, and capturing their true personalities.

-Emily: A good wedding photographer know how to take photographs in all different lighting situations, a GREAT wedding photographer know how to take photographs in all different lighting situations, stays on a timeline, takes control of a group, provide posing directions, and does it all with a smile.
+Emily: Good Queensland wedding photographers know how to take photographs in all different lighting situations, a GREAT wedding photographer know how to take photographs in all different lighting situations, stays on a timeline, takes control of a group, provide posing directions, and does it all with a smile.